 CRGO is the acronym for Cold Rolled Grain Oriented Steel.
 A material that is mainly used in the core of a transformer.
 When used it gives the transformers and other electrical devices a strong magnetic core.

-The core makes up the bulk of the transformer so it’s important that the material used is integral to the overall performance of the transformer.
-The core makes up 70% of the total cost of the transformer and 30% of the transformer weight.
+The core makes up the bulk of the transformer so the material used must be integral to the overall performance of the transformer.
+The core makes up 70% of the total cost of the transformer and 30% of the transformer’s weight.

 All our standard transformers are made using CRGO, you can view our standard range here.